Czech Baseball Extraliga: Foreign players

 Since 2016, the Extraliga allows a maximum of five foreign players on a team roster and there is a limit of three foreigners in the team's lineup at the same time during a game.
 This changed during 2020, when, due to the COVID-19 pandemic, foreign players were banned, except for residents of the Czech Republic.
 This ban was lifted for the 2021 season and the rules remained as they were before 2020.

 Notable Extraliga foreign players include some former major leaguers.
 Panamanian pitcher Roger Deago played for Technika Brno in 1997 and 1998 before signing as an amateur free agent by the San Diego Padres in 2002 and making his Major League Baseball debut in 2003; Deago returned to Technika for the 2011 season.
 In 2019, Draci Brno signed Australian pitcher Peter Moylan, who played 11 games, winning three and losing one.

 Historically, the majority of foreign players in the Extraliga come from North America, Latin America and Australia.

+In the 2020s, the Extraliga began attracting increased talent from Japan.
+Notable former Nippon Professional Baseball players playing in NPB during this time include Toru Murata, Takashi Ogino and Koki Ugusa.